samuelLubowa/ProjectCode_SoftWorld_interview/technical-assessment/backend_task.md

 * Authentication - JWT
 * Database - MySQL

 # Complete a project to manage companies and their employees.
-A Mini-CRM.

 Required Features
 * Basic Laravel Auth: ability to log in as administrator